-We observe that the households with a child attending child care pay an average of 260 euros per month in Turin and Bologna, around 300 euros in Rome, and more than 300 euros per
+We observe that the households with a child attending childcare pay an average of 260 euros per month in Turin and Bologna, around 300 euros in Rome, and more than 300 euros per month in the three remaining municipalities.6 The different selection criteria affect the financial contributions of the households, which may have large implications for the economic sustainability of the services.

-4.3 Selection criteria, maternal employment, and child development.
+4.3 Selection criteria, maternal employment, and child development

-We now turn to the simulation of the benefits of child care for maternal employment and child development levels.
-In order to simulate the effects of child care on maternal employment, we use the estimates reported in Appendix 4.
-The impact of previously available child care on maternal employment is positive and significant, but hides strong heterogeneities.
-Indeed, the overall positive effect is driven by mothers who were not working at the time their child first started attending child care.8
+We now turn to the simulation of the benefits of childcare for maternal employment and child development levels.
+To simulate the effects of childcare on maternal employment, we use the estimates reported in Appendix 4.
+The impact of previously available childcare on maternal employment is positive and significant, but hides strong heterogeneities.
+Indeed, the overall positive effect is driven by mothers who were not working at the time their child first started attending childcare.7